Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Experiments

 Note that in contrast to consistent hallucination mitigation achieved by our method, baseline methods may even exacerbate hallucination in certain cases, \textit{e.g.}, RLAIF-V on R1-Onevision and OPA-DPO on Orsta-R1.
 This phenomenon reveals the instability of transferring methods for MLLMs to the MLRM setting, further highlighting the necessity and effectiveness of the proposed method, which explicitly accounts for their unique reasoning process.

-\textbf{POPE Evaluation.} POPE is another evaluation framework for object hallucination, which queries models with “\texttt{Is there a <object> in the image?}” to answer a \textit{yes/no} question.
-These questions are further categorized into Random, Popular, and Adversarial based on the object type (see Appendix~\ref{appendix:benchmarks_intro} for details).
+\textbf{POPE Evaluation.} POPE is another popular evaluation framework for object hallucination, which queries models with “\texttt{Is there a <object> in the image?}” to answer a \textit{yes/no} question.
+These questions are further categorized into Random, Popular, and Adversarial based on the object type (see Appendix B.2 for details).
 We report the accuracy and F1 scores over 3,000 classification results in Table~\ref{tab:pope}.
 The results indicate that the proposed method facilitates more effective reasoning and enables better perception of the images, substantially reducing hallucination rates across all three question types.
-Due to space limits, results for R1-Onevision and Orsta-R1 are provided in Appendix~\ref{app:add_exps}.
+Due to space limits, results for R1-Onevision and Orsta-R1 are provided in Appendix C.

 \textbf{GPT-4 Assisted Evaluation.} While CHAIR and POPE are two widely used and reliable hallucination benchmarks, they focus exclusively on object hallucination and do not consider more complex positional, relational, or attribute hallucinations.
-To address this, we adopt the GPT-Assisted Benchmark \cite{zhao2023beyond}, an LLM-as-judge framework that comprehensively evaluates fine-grained hallucinations using the Visual Genome dataset \cite{krishna2017visual}.
+To evaluate these aspects, we adopt the GPT-Assisted Benchmark \cite{zhao2023beyond}, an LLM-as-judge framework that comprehensively evaluates fine-grained hallucinations using the Visual Genome dataset \cite{krishna2017visual}.
 Specifically, the MLRM first generates a description for a given image, and the GPT 4-series model is instructed to assess the hallucination level of the generated content based on fine-grained human annotations.
+We additionally report 1\&2- gram metrics for word diversity, as well as SPI and WPI to measure the level of detail.

-As shown in Figure~\ref{fig:shr}, C3PO achieves strong overall performance across various MLRMs, significantly reducing fine-grained hallucinations.
+As shown in Figure~\ref{fig:shr}, C3PO achieves strong overall performance across different MLRMs, significantly reducing fine-grained hallucinations.
 For instance, C3PO reduces the SHR by 14.05\% for Orsta-R1 compared to the \textit{vanilla} model.
-Moreover, it substantially improves response detail (higher WPI and SPI), possibly benefiting from reasoning-enhanced training, which allows a more comprehensive and detailed perception to the visual input.
+Moreover, it substantially improves response detail (higher WPI and SPI), possibly benefiting from reasoning-enhanced optimization that allows a more comprehensive and detailed perception of the visual input.